Energinet-DataHub/energy-origin/doc/architecture/adr/0014-measurements-domain-data.md

 1. To continue to store all measurements in an central event store, and rehydrate query models in other domains from it.

-2. To create a seperate TimeSeries domain, with the responsibility to store and persist meter data.
+2. Give measurements domain the responsibility to store and persist meter data.
 Further it should have APIs to quickly be able to return aggregated or raw data for a number of meters, and expose and posibility for other domains to subscribe to measurements for specific meters and periods.

 ---